Inter-city rail: Philippines

 As of February 2020, the Philippine National Railways does not have a regular inter-city rail service although the agency is planning on rebuilding new railway lines.
 Prior to the 1970s, the main island of Luzon had a relatively expansive narrow-gauge railway network, but government prioritization towards highway construction and the effects of multiple natural disasters gradually led to the decline and abandonment of most intercity rail services.
 Until the 2000s, PNR had two inter-city rail services: the Bicol Express and the Mayon Limited.
 The Bicol Express leaves Manila and passes through Manila, Pasay, and Muntinlupa and the provinces of Laguna, Quezon, and Camarines Sur before arriving at Naga.
 The trip takes 10 hours, or 600 minutes.
 The Mayon Limited connects Minola and Ligao in 10 1/2 hours.
-However, the now 2022, successful North-South Commuter Railway is under construction until 2023.
-A new railway in the Philippines is planned in the future.
+The Philippine government is planning the revival of inter-city rail with projects such as the PNR South Long Haul which aims to reconstruct the railway in Southern Luzon.